 Truong Xuan hot Stream

 The stream is located in Ninh Tay Village, approximately 50km north of Nha Trang.
 The water is 76 °C and contains minerals essential to the human body.
 The precious natural mineral water is processed into beverages or used for its medicinal properties.
-Visitors to the hot stream can also travel to a nearby area where they can learn more about the lifestyles of the Ede and Raglai ethnic groups.
+Visitors to the hot stream can also visit a nearby area to learn more about the lifestyles of the Ede and Raglai ethnic groups.

 Specialty dishes in Khanh Hoa

-Famous as a vibrant sea tourism city with hundreds of beautiful scenes, Nha Trang also lures travelers with its diverse culinary offerings.
+Famous for its vibrant sea tourism and hundreds of beautiful sights, Nha Trang also lures travelers with its diverse culinary offerings.
 This travel guide will be very useful for food lovers who want to explore the places they visit.

 Banh Can (Rice Cake)